Dos and Don’ts for Christmas

 DON’T feed your pet left overs from your Christmas meal.
 Poultry bones can get stuck or cause perforations, and rich food can cause vomiting and diarrhoea.

-DON’T feed your pet chocolate, it’s toxic.
-(For more information see our winter poisons post in the ‘Did you know?’ section.)
+DON’T feed your pet chocolate, it’s another potential toxin.
+(For more information see our winter poisons post.)

 DON’T leave pets unattended around your Christmas tree.
 Pets love playing and chewing with bright shiny objects, including fairy light wires.
 Electrocution or gastro-intestinal blockages could occur.